CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-stories.md

 6. **Planning and Scheduling**:
    While agile methodologies emphasize flexibility and adaptability, planning and scheduling are still essential.
-   Story pointing and time estimation provide a framework to balance these needs.
+   Time estimation provide a framework to balance these needs.
 7. **Improving Efficiency**:
-   Story pointing and time estimation can drive continuous improvement in efficiency by providing data for analysis and reflection.
+   Time estimation can drive continuous improvement in efficiency by providing data for analysis and reflection.
 8. **Resource Allocation**:
-   Story points and time estimates can guide effective resource allocation by providing a clear picture of workload distribution.
+   Time estimates can guide effective resource allocation by providing a clear picture of workload distribution.
 9. **Progress Tracking**:
-   Story pointing and time estimation are fundamental to tracking progress in a structured manner.
+   Time estimation are fundamental to tracking progress in a structured manner.

 # The value proposition of project management

 The value proposition of project management lies in its ability to systematically plan, execute, and complete projects efficiently and effectively.
 Here are the key components of this value proposition:

 1. Improved Planning and Organization
 2. Enhanced Resource Management